 I was approached by the Institute of Educational Technology to produce a series of posters as they prepare their case studies for the REF 2021.

 The Academic Information Repository (AIR) was developed as a by-product of the recent re-development of the website for the Institute of Educational Technology (IET).
-One of the challenges in developing web sites when inside an educational context is trying to establish who owns the content.
-To be clear, I am not referring to marketing blurb … Continue reading “A logo for AIR”
+We recognised that to put the user at the centre was to provide a frictionless method for users to manage their content.
+One of the challenges in developing web sites when … Continue reading “A logo for AIR”

 When Dr Guy Davies contacted me I felt a rush of excitement.
-The asteroseismoloists at the University of Birmingham tend to deal in the stuff of science fiction – except that they are in the process of turning it into fact, well, if their hypothesis is true.
-Guy informed me that he had some data … Continue reading “Planet stripped bare”
+The asteroseismoloists at the University of Birmingham tend to deal in the stuff of science fiction – except that they are in the process of turning it into fact, well, providing their hypothesis proves to be fact!
+Guy informed me that he had … Continue reading “Planet stripped bare”